Arizona State HDSHC Invitational

 CX Paradigm: I am an experienced LD and PF judge (nationally and locally).
 I have judged policy debate at a number of tournaments over the years - including the final round of the NSDA national tournament in 2015.
 However, I am more experienced in PF and LD than I am in policy.
 I can handle speed significantly faster than the final round of NSDA nationals, but not at super-fast speed.
 (Evidence can be read fast if you slow down for tag lines and for analysis.)
 Topicality arguments are fine.
 I am not a fan of kirtiks or critical affs.

 Michael Solomentsev Paradigm

 Carrie Strecker Paradigm

-I am in my eighth year of coaching Speech & Debate (6 in OR; 2 in UT).
-I also teach High School English.
+I am in my ninth year of coaching and teaching Speech & Debate (6 in OR; 3 in UT).

 I will judge on true clash, the least dropped arguments, and strong voters.
 I like civil sass.
 Don't just tell me you uphold your value criterion or that your opponent does not; explain why (links).
 See PF paradigm for progressive vs. traditional.